Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin Performance Insights

-- With 65.3 points scored per game and 63.6 points allowed last year, Wisconsin was 328th in college basketball on offense and 30th defensively.
+- Wisconsin scored 65.3 points per game and allowed 63.6 last year, making them 328th in the nation offensively and 30th defensively.

 - Wisconsin was 300th in college basketball in assists (11.6 per game) last season.